Stephen Masters logo

 Switching to Hugo as the static site generator is relatively straightforward, and there are excellent instructions for how to host Hugo sites on GitHub Pages in the Hugo documentation.
 I won’t repeat them here, as I followed those steps and they worked - almost.

-When I deployed using those instructions, the homepage showed the contents of the project README.md
+When I deployed using those instructions, the homepage showed the contents of the project README.md.
+This is because:

 Once you have made these changes, when you deploy the site, GitHub Pages should display your Hugo site.